fauna/graphql-workshop/content/fullstack-fauna/setting-up-client-app/index.md

 Once you update the environment variable, you need to restart your next.js application.
 Add apollo provider to your `_app.js` file.
 Make the following changes to your `_app.js` file.
 This will allow you to execute GraphQL queries and mutations from your components.

+> 💡  You can add the following css styles to to your `_app.js` to make sure your application has a certain look and feel to it.
+Feel free to use custom css or a css framework of your choice.

 ```jsx
 // _app.js